Which Came First: Obesity or Depression?

 Which came first?

 Depression can affect anyone.
-And there are different types of depression that can have various causes, including specific life events or chemical imbalances in the brain.
-And with depression, people may find themselves gaining weight.1,3
+There are different types of depression that can have various causes, including specific life events or chemical imbalances in the brain.

 Featured Forum